September 2017 Update

 The Thule Urban Glide Double

-is a cool crossover jogging stroller for two that works well as a primary stroller for multiple children.
-We think this is a great option for parents with 2 that was to spend time outdoors as much as they need to run errands or go shopping.
-This relatively lightweight and economical option (compared to double competitors), is easy to push and turn, easy to use, and has some of the nicest features with large canopies, nap worthy seating, and large underseat storage.
+is a cool crossover jogger for two that works well as a full-size option for multiple children.
+We think this is a great choice for parents of two that wants to spend time outdoors as much as they need to run errands or go shopping.
+This relatively lightweight and economical option (compared to double competitors), is easy to push and turn, easy to use, and has some of the nicest features with large canopies, nap worthy seating, and large under seat storage.
 Winning an Editors' Choice award in our Double Stroller Review, the Double Urban Glide proves it has what it takes to work for everyday adventures, as well as regular jogging for the serious runners.
-The Urban Glide Double is also one of the cheapest of in the top 5 double strollers, making it not only the highest overall scorer but a great deal.
+The Urban Glide Double is also one of the cheapest of the top 5 double products, making it not only the highest overall scorer but a great deal.

 Read Full Review: Thule Urban Glide Double